 Change the date or version number that the new version will go into effect (Effective as of).

-- If this is a major version change, also enter the date or version number for enforcing re-consent (Request consent renewal before ).
+- If this is a major version change, also enter the date or version number for enforcing re-consent (Re-consent cut-off).
 This means, that users who consented to this agreement before this date or this version number, will be prompted to re-consent.